panzhangwang/getAwesomeness/README.md

 getAwesomeness
 ==============

- Use getAwesomeness() to retrieve all amazing awesomeness on Github in one shot!
+ Use getAwesomeness() to retrieve all amazing awesomeness from Github.

 ## Install